earentir/gitearelease/README.md

 All code contributed must include its tests in (_test) and have a minimum of 80% coverage

+## Vulnerability Reporting

+Please report any security vulnerabilities to the project using issues or directly to the owner.

+## Code of Conduct
+ This project follows the go project code of conduct, please refer to https://go.dev/conduct for more details

+## Roadmap

+- Create a finalised version 1 of the package
+- Add support for downloading binaries from releases
+- Add support for github releases
+- Add support for gitlab releases

 ## Authors

 - [@earentir](https://www.github.com/earentir)